subasri-13/Financials_DB-/README.md

 Advanced Queries:
 		CTE, Sub query, Window function ,
 		 Functions , Store procedures, Views

-Contstraints:

-Unique Key:
-A unique key in MySQL is a single field or combination of fields that ensure all values going to store into the column will be unique.
-It means a column cannot stores duplicate
-Primary Key:
-MySQL primary key is a single or combination of the field, which is used to identify each record in a table uniquely.
-If the column contains primary key constraints, then it cannot be null or empty.
-A table may have duplicate columns, but it can contain only one primary key.
-It always contains unique value into a column.
-Foreign Key:
-The foreign key is used to link one or more than one table together.
-It is also known as the referencing key.
-A foreign key matches the primary key field of another table.
-It means a foreign key field in one table refers to the primary key field of the other table.
-It identifies each row of another table uniquely that maintains the referential integrity in MySQL.
-NOT NULL:
-The NOT NULL constraint is a column constraint that ensures values stored in a column are not NULL.

 Main Database tables
 Customers:	Customer details, Personal information, Contact details